gershnik/objc-helpers/doc/CoDispatch.md

 }

 ```

+And just like with `co_dispatch` you can also pass `when` argument to `resumeOn` or `resumeOnMainQueue` to request that the resumption happen no-earlier-than the specified time.

 In general, all the rules that apply to the awaitable returned by `co_dispatch` also apply to the one retuned by `makeAwaitable`.
 You can delay calling `co_await` or not call it all (though in that case there seems to be no point in using `makeAwaitable` at all - you could just call the wrapped function).